Any marketing venture is complicated.

 Phase #6: Reevaluate and revise your marketing strategy

-The revision phase is the phase in which the people in charge of the campaign carefully analyze the results to see what they can improve on.
+In the revision phase, the people in charge of the campaign carefully analyze the results to see what they can improve on.

 The aim is to analyze the campaign’s strengths and weaknesses.
-This way, you can see what you can reuse in your next marketing effort and what improvements and/or adjustments you can make with the aim of reaching wider audiences.
+This way, you can see what you can reuse in your next marketing effort and what improvements and/or adjustments you can make to reach wider audiences.

 As you can see, the marketing management process involves many tasks and subtasks.
-Therefore, it is important for the managers to have a suitable and reliable project management tool.
+Therefore, managers need to have a suitable and reliable project management tool at their disposal.

 How marketing project managers can use Plaky